 - Always emphasize how important purchasing this home is.

-- If your LOE is income related or has to do with tax return issues, always blame it on bad tax advice unless you are a tax professional.
+- If the LOE is income related or has to do with tax return issues, always blame it on bad tax advice unless the borrowers is a tax professional.

-- Always provide supporting documentation if you have it to show an item is paid, or settle if it’s in question.
+- Always provide supporting documentation to show an item is paid, or settle if it’s in question.

-Borrowers who are not sure if the LOE is good, they need to ask their loan officer or Gustan Cho Associates for a 2nd opinion, before providing it to the processor.
+Borrowers who are not sure if the LOE is good, they need to ask their loan officer or feel free to contact us at Gustan Cho Associates for a 2nd opinion, before providing it to the processor.

 Now, of course, the hardest rule to follow of is number 1 when following these easy steps.
 Again, keeping the letter short and to the point is key.

 Just remember an important part of Writing a Letter of Explanation Rule:

 - If not sure, always send a copy of the Letter of Explanation to Gustan Cho Associates for advice.